Kayou-Corporation/.github/CODE_CONVENTION.md

 ## 12. Comments & Documentation

-- Use `///` Doxygen-style comments for all public API declarations.
+- Use `///` Doxygen-style comments for all public API declarations and multiline comments.
 - Use `//` for inline implementation notes.
 - Do not comment the obvious; explain the *why*, not the *what*.